Rishabh-08/crypto_verse_2.0/README.md

 # Crypto Verse 2.0

-Daily guide to the ever-changing world of cryptocurrencies, created with Recoil, Tailwind Css and React js.
+Daily guide to the ever-changing world of cryptocurrencies, created with Recoil, Tailwind Css, Framer Motion and React js.

 ## Screenshots